loftwah/linux-for-pirates/README.md

 **Collaborating with other teams:** Developer advocates might work closely with other teams such as product management, marketing, and engineering to ensure that the company's products and services are meeting the needs and expectations of developers.

-You might imagine that developer advocates are responsible for promoting the products and services of their company or organization to developers.
+You might imagine that a developer advocate is responsible for promoting the products and services of their company or organization to developers.
 They play a crucial role in ensuring that the company's products and services are meeting the needs and expectations of developers, and in supporting the needs and requirements of the organization.

-#### DevRel (Developer Relations)
+##### DevRel (Developer Relations)

-Developer relations can be thought of as the way in which a company or organization engages with and supports developers who use its products or services.
+Developer relations is a way for a company or organization to engage with and support developers who use its products or services.
 Developer relations professionals often work on tasks such as:

 **Building and maintaining relationships with developers:** Developer relations professionals might work to build and maintain relationships with developers who use their company's products or services.
 This might include activities such as hosting events, providing technical support, and communicating with developers through online channels.